bfollington/notes/philosophy/quotes.md

 > Don't ask how to survive or how to be successful, ask how to be useful

+> Here’s a fun game.
+Ask yourself: What strongly held opinion of mine will my grandchildren one day struggle to understand?
+>
+> **Anastasia Basil**

 > How do you make society more productive and humane?
 >
 > **Peter Drucker \(via Jim Collins\)**